ramya23000505/MODULE-19/EX 1B Merge sort.md

 ## Result:
-The program successfully sorts the first half of the given array using merge sort. where only the first half is sorted, and the second half remains unchanged.
+The program successfully sorts an array of integers using merge sort with recursion.
+When the user inputs a list of numbers, the program prints both the original (unsorted) and the sorted array.